 Eggshell: (Left Salt Shaker, Middle Cake Duster, Right Finger Speckle)

 In conclusion: Not all bases take to every technique equally.
-Consider the micron (diameter) of your fiber and the fiber content.
+Consider the micron (diameter) of your fibre and the fibre content.
 When in doubt, buy a couple test skeins and experiment to get the effect you’re going for!